The Members of the Coffs Harbour Community Men's Shed want to thank the community for their ongoing support and generous donations.

-Donation from Park Beach Bowling Club
+Park Beach Bowling Club

-Photo taken at last years Official opening
+Photo taken at the official opening

 Thank you from all the shedders.